 A high acid level (pH of 4.6 or less) prevents the growth of Clostridium botulinum bacteria which causes botulism.
 Because many factors impact the acidity level of tomatoes, USDA recommends adding acid to all home-canned tomatoes and tomato products.

-Treat heirloom tomato varieties that same.
-The acidity of heirloom tomato plants is no different from the non-heirloom varieties.
+Treat heirloom tomato varieties the same as any other tomato.
+The acidity of heirloom tomatoes is no different from the non-heirloom varieties.
 Some heirloom varieties are more low-acid than hybrid varieties.
 Therefore, the same acidification recommendations apply for canning heirloom tomatoes.